gab0071/gab0071/README.md

 <p style="justify-content: justify"> I'm passionate about blockchain technology and all the innovation I find in this space.
 I am focused on building in this #web3 ecosystem, and being able to contribute to the growth and innovation of this technology and hopefully in your company. </p>

-<p style="justify-content: justify">I am a person very committed to what I want, always looking for new challenges, in a company where I can add value from my experience and knowledge within the web3 space.
+<p style="justify-content: justify">I am a person very committed to what I want, always looking for new challenges in a company where I can add value from my experience and knowledge within the web3 space.
 Always willing to learn and teach for collective growth.</p>

 <p style="justify-content: justify">I firmly believe that change begins within oneself, since I became interested in blockchain technology and all the positive opportunities it can give our society, I began to study it, to understand it, to build projects.</p>